 Delivery times

-Amazon UK Prime delivery gets most feeders to you within 1 to 2 days.
-Buying direct from manufacturers can take 7 to 14 days, especially for brands that ship from outside the UK.
-PETLIBRO and PetSafe both have UK distribution, so delivery is faster.
-PETKIT and Wopet can be slower depending on stock levels.
+Amazon UK Prime delivers most feeders within 1 to 2 days.
+Purchasing directly from manufacturers can result in delivery times of 7 to 14 days, especially for brands that ship from outside the UK.
+PETLIBRO and PetSafe both have UK distribution, so delivery times are faster.
+PETKIT and Wopet may be slower depending on stock levels.

-Since Brexit, some shipments from EU-based retailers have experienced delays.
-Check estimated delivery times before ordering, particularly if you need the feeder by a specific date.
+Some shipments from EU-based retailers have experienced delays since Brexit.
+Please check estimated delivery times before ordering, especially if you need the feeder by a specific date.

 Customer support and warranty

 PetSafe has UK-based support.
-PETLIBRO has a UK presence.
-PETKIT and Wopet primarily offer support via email and online chat, which can be slower and is often on different time zones.
-The Whisker Feeder-Rule has US-based support, which means responses arrive in the middle of the UK night.
+PETLIBRO also has a UK presence.
+PETKIT and Wopet provide support mostly via email and online chat, which can be slower and often occur in different time zones.
+Whisker Feeder-Robot support is US-based, meaning responses arrive in the middle of the UK night.

-For warranty claims, UK consumer law gives you strong protections regardless of where the product was sold.
-If a feeder develops a fault within the first 6 months, the retailer is responsible for repair or replacement.
-Keep your proof of purchase.
+UK consumer law gives you strong protections for warranty claims, regardless of where the product is sold.
+If the feeder develops a fault within the first 6 months, the retailer is responsible for repair or replacement.
+Keep your proof of purchase safe.

 Common problems and fixes